jwmortensen/introduction-to-computer-science-scala/README.md

 # Introduction to Computer Science in Scala

-I am rewriting the projects I did in c++ in introduction to computer science in scala.
+I am rewriting the c++ projects I did for my introduction to computer science class in scala.